 If you are experiencing foot or heel pain, possibly from shoes

-If you have mild, moderate or severe pain in your feet or heel(s), make an appointment to come see me at one of my Westchester Health offices.
-I’ll examine your heels, ankles and feet, evaluate your condition, and together with you, determine the best course of treatment to alleviate and hopefully, eliminate your pain.
+If you have mild, moderate or severe pain in your feet or heel(s) or are experiencing any other problems with your feet, please call (914) 232-1919 to make an appointment with me at one of my Westchester Health offices.
+I’ll examine your heels, ankles and feet, evaluate your condition, and together with you, determine the best course of treatment for your specific condition.
+Whenever, wherever you need us, we’re here for you.